zhangliang-hkustgz/zhangliang-hkustgz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am an incoming Assistant Professor at the FinTech Thrust, HKUST (GZ).
-Currently, I am an Associate Research Fellow at HEC Paris, France, working with <a href="https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/LI-Xitong"> Prof. Xitong Li </a>.
+I am currently an Assistant Professor in the FinTech Thrust at HKUST (Guangzhou).
+Prior to this, I served as an Associate Research Fellow at HEC Paris, France, working with <a href="https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/LI-Xitong"> Prof. Xitong Li </a>.
 I also worked closely with <a href="https://foster.uw.edu/faculty-research/directory/yong-tan/"> Prof. Yong Tan </a> from University of Washington and <a href="https://semen.buaa.edu.cn/Faculty/Information_Systems/WU_Junjie/Profile.htm"> Prof. Junjie Wu </a> from Beihang University.
 I received my Ph.D degree in Computer Science from Nanyang Technological University (NTU), supervised by <a href="https://personal.ntu.edu.sg/c.long/"> Prof. Cheng Long </a>.
 My research focuses on data mining, graph neural networks, large language models, and applied AI, with an emphasis on developing effective machine learning methods to solve practical business and society problems.

 Research Interests
 ======